-I’ve needed quite a bit of time and reflection to see many my own cognitive distortions for what they are, and understand that even though there may have been some truth underlying some of these thoughts, my mind then grabbed hold and ran off in a distorted direction.
+I’ve needed quite a bit of time and reflection to see many of my own cognitive distortions for what they are, and understand that even though there may have been some truth underlying some of these thoughts, my mind then grabbed hold and ran off in a distorted direction.
 Warning: I don’t have a good synonym for the word shit, so that word is used very liberally.

 Always being right

 For the most part, I don’t do this when I’m depressed.
 However, when it comes to my treatment, I get very rigidly convinced that what I think is right.
-During one hospitalization I was adamant that I was not going to have ECT (electroconvulsive therapy).
+During one hospitalization I was adamant that I was not going to have electroconvulsive therapy (ECT).
 It was stupid, because ECT is helpful for me, but I wasn’t budging; I was always right about what treatment I should have, and the doctor was just plain wrong.

 Black and white thinking